 \section{The Tightness of the Sum Rule}

-Here, we aim to verify the tightness of the sum rule in Eq.~\eqref{Relation}, for the case of a wave field with an infinite frequency spectrum within the angular domain $[\theta_1,\theta_2]=[0,\pi/3]$.
+For the sake of concreteness, here, we consider the case of a wave field with an infinite frequency support within the angular domain $[\theta_1,\theta_2]=[0,\pi/3]$.
 For that purpose we consider a non-magnetic layer ($\mu=\mu_0, \mu_s=1$) with thickness $d=0.4 \left[\rm{m}\right]$.
-The layer is composed of wavelength dependent permittivity $\epsilon\left(\lambda\right)$ and electric conductivity $\sigma(\lambda)$ having a Lorentzian form (note that these parameters satisfy Kramers--Kronig relations - a fundamental requirement for causal materials, \cite{Jackson2007Classical}),
+The layer is composed of causal materials satisfying Kramers-Kroning relations, with wavelength dependent permittivity $\epsilon\left(\lambda\right)$ and electric conductivity $\sigma(\lambda)$ having a Lorentzian form \cite{Jackson2007Classical},